AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-50/acsd-58790-fixes-pinch-to-zoom-functionality-on-the-product-detail-page-images-in-mobile-view-on-chrome.md

 ## Issue

-Fixes pinch-to-zoom functionality on the product detail page images in mobile view on Chrome.
+Fixes pinch-to-zoom functionality on the product detail page images in mobile view on [!DNL Chrome].

 <u>Steps to reproduce</u>:

 1. Create a product with an image.
-1. Open the product from a Chrome browser.
+1. Open the product from a [!DNL Chrome] browser.
 1. Click on the image and verify that the image zooms on double click.
-1. Switch to the mobile view by using the Chrome developer tools.
+1. Switch to the mobile view by using the [!DNL Chrome] developer tools.
 1. Click on the image.
 1. Double-tap.